Updated: Dec 7, 2022

 Now, over my years of reloading, I've heard hundreds of people say its worth it and hundreds saying it's not.
 This is entirely up to you.
 You will be chasing some numbers all over the place.
 But, I've found this method to be the best: Water weight, weighing.

 Brass thicknesses can vary in body thickness and web thickness, therefore, it could give the same weight or it could give an entirely different weight.
 To elaborate, your brass could weigh the same amount of weight, but simply because your brass has a thicker part in the body that gives it extra weight, compared to another piece of brass that has a thick web, for instance, giving the illusion that they have the same dimensions.
 The important aspect is the actual volume that the case can hold instead.
 I suggest weighing these cases with water and using this to help you plug up the flash holes to give you accurate readings.
+Nonetheless, consistent volume is of utmost importance for internal ballistics and pressure being generated from the propellent being ignited.

 After that is done, start to separate them based on the amount of water each case can hold.